gbiggs/rtshell/README.txt

 4.0
 ---

+- Changed all os.sep occurrences to '/' for consistency with URLs.
 - New command: rtvlog (Display RT Component log events).
 - rtact/rtdeact/rtreset: Allow changing multiple components at once.
 - rtcon: Support making connections involving three or more ports.